Ireland: Social Sciences

 This course takes place alongside participants’ community placement and explores current issues in social welfare provision particularly in the nonprofit, non-governmental sector.
 Such issues include education, HIV/AIDS, youth unemployment, homelessness, family life, mental health, aging, and environmental problems.

 Excursions: The program includes three group excursions.
 Students travel with local faculty to Western Ireland to explore ancient Irish culture, learn about traditional ways of living, and see diverse and lush landscapes along the western coast.
 The group also visits Northern Ireland (Belfast and Derry) to learn about the tumultuous political history of Ireland.
 Students gain context and perspective of contemporary Irish politics by visiting Parliament to understand the political structure of Northern Ireland, touring the city with local activists, and visiting important sites and monuments.
 This excursion allows students to learn about and remember the violence and pain that this region of Ireland in particular has experienced, while seeing firsthand how divided communities can come together with the mutual desire for peace.
 The final excursion is a theater workshop in Mullagh, Co.
 Cavan led by the group’s theater professor.
 This weekend workshop provides a special opportunity for the group to work with a local Irish theater group in a small Irish town outside of Dublin and put their academics studies in practice.

-Housing: Students will live in apartment-style housing just south of the River Liffey.
+Housing: Students live in apartment-style housing.
 Each apartment has several bedrooms and a shared bathroom, kitchen, and living room.
 The building also has a common room, a study room, and a gym.
 Students will have the chance to connect with local students living in the same building.